 How to use earplugs when sleeping

-If you want to try a pair of earplugs to see if they help you sleep better, most of them work the same way.
+If you want to try sleeping with earplugs to see if they help you sleep better, most of them work the same way.
 Make sure you wash your hands before handling them so you aren’t transferring any bacteria to your ears.
 Roll the earplug so that it’s small enough to fit into your ear and pull your lobe out to open your ear more.
 Insert just enough that you can notice blocked sound but not so much that you feel resistance.
-You don’t want to risk damaging the sensitive lining of your ear drum.
+You don’t want to risk damaging the sensitive lining of your eardrum.

 Share this story